Witch hunts in India: Bans on witch-hunting

 British authorities implemented several bans on witch-killing between the 1840s and 60s throughout Eastern India.
 The bans targeted spiritual leaders and holy men who named and accused witches in their villages.
 In serious cases punishments for hunters could even lead to a death sentence.

 Initially, the bans seemed to be effective and were living up to their aim of reducing the number of witch hunts.
-Women accused of witchcraft and their families were given more resources and opportunities to seek support, compensation and justice from British authorities.
+Women accused of witchcraft and their families were given more resources and opportunities to seek support, compensation and justice.
 Bhopas were also dissuaded from labelling certain women as witches and carrying out more brutal forms of punishment on the accused.
-However, in reality, hunts continued regardless of new laws, in more inconspicuous and less violent forms.
+However, hunts continued regardless of new laws, in more inconspicuous and less violent forms.
 The British failed to acknowledge how deeply embedded witchcraft beliefs were in tribal societies and instead of stopping witch hunts the bans drove the practice underground.
 It did not help that many colonial officials, attempting to ease tensions and accommodate local traditions, were known to accept certain witch-hunting practices and were lenient towards perpetrators with some even attending witch-swingings.

-It is also possible that the outlawing of witch-hunting by the British inflamed the number of hunts, due to the hostile and resistant response legislation was met with.
+It is possible that the outlawing of witch-hunting inflamed the number of hunts, due to the hostile and resistant response legislation was met with.
 Firstly, many Indians opposed the trials of witch-killers, who were often influential men that played central roles in village life and, in the views of locals, were only trying to protect their communities from evil supernatural forces.
 Additionally, after the passing of witch-hunting bans, reasons to hunt 'dayans' expanded beyond land-grabbing and a way of gaining retribution for misfortunes and arguably transitioned into a form of resisting colonialist rule.
 For instance, witches became a symbol of colonial power and who many believed had been 'protected' by new British laws, therefore the practice of witch-hunting became an indirect form of expressing hostility towards colonial power.

-1855 Santal Rebellion and 1857 Indian Rebellion
+1855 Santhal Rebellion and 1857 Indian Rebellion

-Mass incidents of witch-hunting often coincided with major rebellions in British-controlled India, further supporting the notion that witch-hunts represented a mode of resistance against colonial rule.
+Mass incidents of witch-hunting often coincided with major rebellions in British India, further supporting the notion that witch-hunts represented a mode of resistance against colonial rule.
 For example, in the 1855 Santhal Rebellion, large numbers of women were persecuted by Santhal leaders in the form of witchcraft accusations, despite playing active roles in the resistance.

 Similarly, in 1857 during the Indian Rebellion, a wave of witch hunts broke out across the region of Chota Nagpur.
 The rebellion provided an opportunity for rebel leaders to 'clean out' witches, whose numbers many suspected had risen under the 'benevolent power' of the British, leading to a surge in hunts across rebel-controlled regions.
 Witches in many ways came to symbolise British power and for this reason were killed by rebel leaders as a way of consolidating their religious and political power over the masses in times of major upheaval.